castorini/anserini/docs/experiments-20newsgroups.md

 ## Data Prep

-There are many versions of 20 Newsgroup the dataset available on the web, we're specifically going to use [this one](http://qwone.com/~jason/20Newsgroups/).
+There are many versions of the 20 Newsgroups dataset available on the web, we're specifically going to use [this one](http://qwone.com/~jason/20Newsgroups/) (the "bydate" version).
 We're going to use `collections/20newsgroups/` as the working directory.
 First, we need to download and extract the dataset: